hpreston/myhero_tropo/README.md

 A command line argument overrides an environment variable, and raw input is only used if neither of the other two options provide needed details.

 # Accessing

-**EDIT NEEDED**
+* At first run, the tropo service will create a new Tropo Applciation called "myherodemo".
+You can use log into the Tropo interface to verify this application and details.
+* The service has API endpoints to return details about the Tropo Application.
+  * Execute this curl command to get details on the Tropo Application
+  * `curl -H "key: TROPO KEY" http://localhost:5000/application`
+  * Execute this curl command to get the phone number assigned to the Tropo Application
+  * `curl -H "key: TROPO KEY" http://localhost:5000/application/number`

-## Interacting with the Tropo Interface
+## Interacting with the Tropo Application
-**EDIT NEEDED**

-The Tropo Interface is a very simple interface that is designed to make it intuitive to use.
+The Tropo Application is a very simple interface that is designed to make it intuitive to use.
 Once in the room, simply say "hello", "help" (or anything else) to have the bot reply back with some instructions on how to access the features.

+Start by sending a TXT (SMS) message to the phone number assigned to the application.
+* This number can be found in the Tropo Web Portal or with this command
+  * `curl -H "key: SecureTropo" http://myhero-tropo.$MANTL_DOMAIN/application/number`

-The servie is deisgned to look for key words to act on, and provide the basic help message for anything else.
+The Application is designed to look for key words to act on, and provide the basic help message for anything else.
 The key words are:

 * options
   * return a list of the current available options to vote on
 * results
   * list the current status of voting results
-* vote
+* vote **Option**
-  * send a private message to the sender to start a voting session
-  * in the private room typing the name of one of the options will register a vote and end the session
+  * register a vote for the identified option

 # Local Development with Vagrant
 **EDIT NEEDED, VAGRANT NOT SETUP YET**